oriolologaray/TFE/README.md

 # TFE LaTeX Project

-This repository contains the LaTeX source for a UNIR research project template.
+This repository contains the LaTeX source for a UNIR TFE document.
+The project is configured to be edited in VS Code and built with `latexmk`, with generated files written to `build/`.

 ## Repository structure

 - `main.tex`: main LaTeX entrypoint
 - `styles/estilo_unir-1.sty`: shared style definitions
 - `references/bibliografia.bib`: bibliography database
-- `assets/logo_unir.pdf`: UNIR logo required by the cover page
+- `assets/logo_unir.pdf`: UNIR logo used by the cover page
-- `.vscode/settings.json`: shared VS Code configuration for formatting and building
+- `.vscode/settings.json`: shared VS Code build and formatting settings
-- `build/`: generated LaTeX output directory
+- `build/`: generated output directory

-## What is tracked in git

-- Source files are tracked.
-- `assets/logo_unir.pdf` is tracked because the document needs it to render.
-- `.vscode/settings.json` is tracked because it contains shared project settings.
-- Generated LaTeX files are written to `build/` and should not be committed.
-- Other `.vscode` files are ignored because they are usually user-specific.

-## Required tools
+## Working environment

-This repository is configured for:
+The repository is set up for this toolchain:

 1. Visual Studio Code
-2. `LaTeX Workshop` for VS Code
+2. VS Code extension `James-Yu.latex-workshop`
 3. MiKTeX
 4. Perl
 5. `latexmk`
+6. `latexindent`

-On this project, `latexmk` is the build runner and writes output into `build/`.
+`latexmk` is the build runner configured in `.vscode/settings.json`.
+It compiles `main.tex` and writes output to `build/`. `latexindent` is used as the LaTeX formatter in VS Code and also requires Perl on Windows.

-## Installation and setup
+## Setup

-### 1. Clone and open the repository
+### 1. Clone the repository and open it in VS Code

 ```powershell
 git clone <repository-url>